RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 ### RITRUSTEDORIGINS

 **Description:** Configures the trusted origins of the application.
-Example values are - `"https://my-website.com,https://my-another-website.com,http://my-third-website.com"`

 **Type:**        String